-'Heavy punishment' is not something which takes place at Winnington Park unless it is absolutely necessary.
-For many children it fuels their reputation and for others, it breaks the trust and relationship between children and adults.
-Heavy punishment can crush short term behaviours but does not improve future behaviour.
+'Significant punishment' is not something which takes place at Winnington Park.
+For many children it fuels their reputation and for others, it breaks the trust and relationships between children and adults.
+Significant punishment can stop short term behaviours but does not improve future behaviour.
 Instead, we believe that the 'inconvenience' of talking to a child at the start of break or lunch time is much more powerful.

 School staff ensure that they know the reasons for challenging behaviours and refuse to be drawn in by children displaying poor behaviour choices.
-When children behave poorly, staff give them a cool, mechanical, emotionless response.
+When children behave poorly, staff give them a calming response.
 If children persist with trying to argue, we 'stop, notice, remind and move on'.
 Staff are able to remove themselves from the situation to gain more information and they inform children that they are going to do this.
 Most importantly, if staff have received incorrect information, we apologise to maintain the relationship.